Pickleball Gear

 My verdict

 If you find the Erne too heavy and large, the Titan ACE is worth considering since it'll fit easily in your car and home storage.
-It's more customizable than the Erne too.
+It's as customizable as the Erne too.
 If that machine is on backorder, the Titan ACE is worth checking out.
 However, if these aren't a concern for you, you'll get better ball capacity, more useful drills for training and an easier app with the Erne.

 Today’s best deals